Drew Carey: Personal life

 Carey adopted his crew cut hairstyle while serving in the United States Marine Corps.
 He underwent refractive surgery to correct his vision and, for a time, did not require glasses, but continued to wear them for purposes of recognition and celebrity identity.
-On May 17, 2006 episode of Jimmy Kimmel Live!, Carey revealed that when he turned 40, he developed a need for bifocals.
+On the May 17, 2006, episode of Jimmy Kimmel Live!, Carey revealed that when he turned 40, he developed a need for bifocals.

-As of 2007, Carey resides in Los Angeles and New York City.

-Carey proposed to Nicole Jaracz in 2007 and is a father figure to Connor, her son from a previous relationship.
+Carey proposed to Nicole Jaracz in 2007.
 The couple did not wed and called off their engagement in 2012.

 In January 2018, Carey announced his engagement to sex therapist Amie Harwick.
 They ended their engagement that November but remained close.
-On February 15, 2020, Harwick was found dead in a Hollywood Hills neighborhood and her ex-boyfriend was subsequently arrested on suspicion of her murder.
+On February 15, 2020, Harwick was found dead in a Hollywood Hills neighborhood and her ex-boyfriend, Gareth Pursehouse, was arrested and subsequently convicted of her murder.
+He was sentenced to life in prison without parole.